sudarshanmhasrup/localina/readme.md

 implementation("io.github.sudarshanmhasrup.localina:localina:1.0.0-alpha")
 ```

-If your project uses a version catalog for centralized dependency management, add the following
+If your project uses a version catalog for centralized dependency management, then add the following lines to your
-lines to your `libs.versions.toml` file:
+`libs.versions.toml` file:

 ```
 [versions]